-A Behavior Support Consultant (BSC) is a licensed professional as specified by applicable State laws and standards.
-Behavior support consultation BSC services assist the member and his or her family as well as the direct support professionals (DSP).
-Behavior support consultation BSC services for the member include:
+A Behavior Support Consultant is a licensed professional as specified by applicable State laws and standards.
+BSC services assist the Mmember and his or her family as well as the direct support professionals (DSP).
+BSC services for the memberMember include:

 - Assessments;

 - Evaluations;

-- treatments Treatments;
+- Treatments;

 - Interventions; and

-- Follow-up services and assistance with challenging behaviors and coping skill development.
+- Followup Follow-up services and assistance with challenging behaviors and coping skill development.
 Services for the parents, family members, and DSPs include training in dealing with challenging behaviors and assistance with coping skill development at home and in the community.

-Behavior support consultation BSC services are initiated when the MCO Care Coordinator identifies and recommends the service be provided to the member/member's representative and/or family member(s).
-The Care Coordinator is responsible for including recommended units of behavior support consultation BSC services into the CCP.
-It is the responsibility of the participant/participant representative, and Care Coordinator, to ensure units of therapy do not exceed the capped dollar amount determined for the participant/participant representative's LOC and Care Plan cycle.
-Strategies, support plans, goals and outcomes will be developed based on the identified strengths, concerns and priorities in the Care Plan PCCP.
+BSC services are initiated when the MCO Care Coordinator identifies and recommends the service be provided to the member/member/member/member/member/member/member/member/member/ representative and/or family memberMember (s).
+The Care Coordinator is responsible for including recommended units of BSC services into the CCP.
+Strategies, support plans, goals and outcomes will be developed based on the identified strengths, concerns and priorities in the PCCP.

-Behavior support consultation BSC services include:
+BSC services include:

-- Providing assessments, evaluations, development of treatment plans and interventions, training, monitoring of the participant member/participant member representative, and planning modification as needed for therapeutic purposes within the professional scope of practice of the BSC; - Designing, modifying and monitoring the use of related activities for the participant member/participant member representative and/or family member(s) that is supportive of the Care Plan PCCP; - Training families and DSPs in relevant settings as needed for successful implementation of therapeutic activities, strategies, and treatments; - Consulting with the IDT member(s), guardians, family, or support staff; - Consulting and collaborating with the participant member's/participant representative's PCP and/or other therapists and/or medical personnel for the purposes of evaluation of the participant or member developing, modifying or monitoring behavior support consultation BSC services for the participant member; - Observing the participant member/participant member representative in all relevant settings in order to monitor the participant member's status as it relates to therapeutic goals or implementation of behavior support consultation BSC services and professional recommendations; and - Services may be provided in a clinic, home, or community setting.
+- Providing assessments, evaluations, development of treatment plans and interventions, training, monitoring of the memberMember/memberMember representative, and planning modification as needed for therapeutic purposes within the professional scope of practice of the BSC; - Designing, modifying and monitoring the use of related activities for the memberMember/memberMember representative and/or family memberMember(s) that is supportive of the PCCP; - Training families and DSPs in relevant settings as needed for successful implementation of therapeutic activities, strategies, and treatments; - Consulting with the IDT member Member(s), guardians, family, or support staff;